EilishSinclair/InspiringNeurodiversePeople/README.md

 # Inspiring Neurodiverse People

-This is a personal project that I am currently working on. [need a ‘why’ here – what is your purpose/motivation for this project?]
+This is a personal project that I am currently working on.

 * MVP (Minimum Viable Project)